roshanraj21/campus_connect/README.md

 - **ReactJS**: Frontend framework for building a dynamic and responsive user interface.
 - **Express**: Backend framework for handling server-side logic and API routes.
 - **MongoDB**: NoSQL database for storing user data, study materials, and other information.

+## Getting Started

+### Prerequisites

+Make sure you have the following installed:

+- Node.js
+- npm or yarn
+- MongoDB

 ## Contact